patricksimpson/weblogo/supportedcommands.md

      fd :n
     end

+someFunctionTwo 2
-someFunctionTwo 2  <--- Calls function, passes in 2 for the :n variable.
+(Calls function, passes in 2 for the :n arguments.)

 #### Variables
 * ":"